andreluizsgf/Scheduler-API-REST/README.md

 ```

 ### available
-This method receives the two dates and returns all available intervals between these dates considering all created rules.
+This method receives the two dates with format "DD-MM-YYYY" and returns all available intervals between these dates considering all created rules.
 ```
 {
 	"days": ["25-06-2020", "29-06-2020"]